Distillers pressed blocks...loose mineral...liquid feed...protein tubs...molasses tubs...salt blocks…

 The three most common nutrition products in the industry are: pressed blocks, liquid feed, and cooked molasses lick tubs.
 Each style of supplement does a similar job, but there are some key differences.
 These factors that differentiate the products make one option great for one rancher and a different option better for the next.

-Here at Riomax®, we offer cooked molasses-based tubs - but we realize that this option is not ideal for everyone.
+Here at Riomax®, we offer highly concentrated, cooked molasses-based tubs - but we realize that this option is not ideal for everyone.
 That’s why we’re going to give a completely unbiased comparison of the three above-mentioned cattle supplements, so you can decide which option makes the most sense for your operation.
 We’ll use the following measurables to compare:

 - Ease Of Use